kleydon/rn-audio/README.md

 <key>NSMicrophoneUsageDescription</key>
 <string>$(PRODUCT_NAME) requires your permission to use the microphone.</string>
 ```
-Also, [add a swift bridging header](https://javedmultani16.medium.com/adding-a-swift-bridging-header-b6b0a7ab895f) (if you don't have one already), for swift compatibility.
+Also, add a swift bridging header (if you don't have one already), for swift compatibility; see [here](https://javedmultani16.medium.com/adding-a-swift-bridging-header-b6b0a7ab895f) and [here](https://stackoverflow.com/questions/31716413/xcode-not-automatically-creating-bridging-header).

 #### Android